Weetengera Church and Cemetery

 Regular services were then conducted in the church until May 1952.
 Jubilee celebrations were held during Easter 1924, attended by Rev Charles Jones who had opened the church fifty years previously.
 By that time the land had long been resumed by the Government and plans were well advanced to use it for the houses and shops of Canberra’s new Belconnen suburbs.
 In March 1955 it was decided to dismantle the historic old church.
 The memorial cemetery remains, and a stone cairn marks the spot where the church was located.
 The outside door handle of the church has been set into this cairn.

-Dedication of this memorial cairn in 1956 was reported in some detail by the Canberra Times:
+Dedication of the memorial cairn in 1956 was reported in some detail by the Canberra Times:

 A memorial cairn on the site of the old Weetangerra Methodist Church was dedicated before a large crowd on Saturday.
 The ceremony had been postponed from Wednesday because of rain.
 The cairn was dedicated by Rev. Dr. George Wheen.
 It was built of water-washed stone from the nearby Weetangerra Creek and the original Land's End homestead, by Mr. Arthur Beazley, whose family had a long association with the old church.